wp-plugins/site-analytics/readme.txt

 === Site Analytics Plugin ===
-Contributors: StarfieldTech
+Contributors: GoDaddy
 Tags: statistics, stats
 Requires at least: 2.6
-Tested up to: 3.0.0
+Tested up to: 3.0.1
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPL v2

 Go Daddy Site Analytics gives you the in-depth data you need to help attract new visitors, increase sales, discover costly errors and more.